Poincar\'e Wasserstein Autoencoder: Abstract

 \section{Abstract}

-This work presents a reformulation of the recently proposed Wasserstein autoencoder framework on a non-Euclidean manifold, the Poincar\'e ball model of the hyperbolic space $\mathbb{H}^n$.
+This work presents the Poincar\'e Wasserstein Autoencoder, a reformulation of the recently proposed Wasserstein autoencoder framework on a non-Euclidean manifold, the Poincar\'e ball model of the hyperbolic space $\mathbb{H}^n$.
 By assuming the latent space to be hyperbolic, we can use its intrinsic hierarchy to impose structure on the learned latent space representations.
-We demonstrate the model in the visual domain to analyze some of its properties and show competitive results on a graph link prediction task.
+We show that for datasets with latent hierarchies, we can recover the structure in a low-dimensional latent space.
+We also demonstrate the model in the visual domain to analyze some of its properties and show competitive results on a graph link prediction task.